Canadian Chronic Disease Surveillance System (CCDSS)

 For more information on the interpretation of the data please see the notes below.

-• *Many CCDSS measures, such as chronic disease incidence, were influenced by the COVID-19 pandemic.
+• *Many CCDSS measures, such as chronic condition incidence, were influenced by the COVID-19 pandemic.
 Changes in such measures may be driven by multiple factors, including (but not limited to) differences in healthcare seeking behaviour, the availability and use of healthcare services, as well as true changes in health status.
 As such, CCDSS measures should be used cautiously when making inferences about population health during the COVID-19 pandemic.
-Guidance for data users on examining the impacts of the COVID-19 pandemic on CCDSS measures can be accessed below.
+For the purposes of interpreting the estimates in this data tool, the COVID-19 pandemic period is defined as fiscal years 2020–2021 to 2022–2023.
+This timeframe aligns with the World Health Organization’s declaration of COVID-19 as a public emergency of international concern from January 30, 2020, to May 5, 2023.
+Guidance for data users on examining the impacts of the COVID-19 pandemic on CCDSS measures during the pandemic period can be accessed below.

-• Data suppression: Estimates, rates and rate ratios are not reported when the counts are less than 10 or the coefficient of variation is greater than 33.3%.
+• Data suppression: Estimates are not reported when the counts are less than 10 or the coefficient of variation is greater than 33.3%.

-• Due to periodic updates of the historical surveillance data, estimates for a particular disease and year may change over time, and may not be comparable to previous editions.
+• Due to periodic updates of the historical surveillance data, estimates for a particular condition and year may change over time, and may not be comparable to previous versions.

 • Nunavut data are excluded before 2005–2006.